-BNPARAM A BiocNeighborParam object specifying the nearest neighbor algorithm.
-Defaults to an exact algorithm if NULL, see ?findKNN for more details.
+BNPARAM A BiocNeighborParam object specifying the nearest neighbor algorithm to use.

 BPPARAM A BiocParallelParam object specifying whether the PCA and nearest-neighbor searches should be parallelized.

 This function provides a variant of the mnnCorrect function, modified for speed and more robust performance.
 In particular: